 To prepare, contact all committee members the semester before a student plans to defend and discuss scheduling and progress with them.
 At the beginning of the semester in which a student wishes to defend, contact them again to discuss possible defense dates.
-Check the Graduate School web site for important deadlines regarding oral exams.
+Check the Graduate Education website for important deadlines regarding oral exams.

-Once a date has been agreed upon, the student must submit an Exam Request Form to the Graduate School (available on the Graduate School website).
+Once a date has been agreed upon, the student must submit an Exam Request Form to the Graduate Academic Services Coordinator in CLAS.
 It is advisable to have the committee chair initial the date of the defense, since no signature line is included.
-This form must be submitted to Graduate Coordinator (LSC 1251) two weeks prior to the scheduled defense, but not later than the posted semester deadline for submitting the Exam Request Form.
+This form must be submitted two weeks prior to the scheduled defense, but not later than the posted semester deadline for submitting the Exam Request Form.
 This form must be filled out electronically.
 An Examination Report form is generated from the Exam Request Form and emailed to the chair and program director before the defense.
 The chair should bring this to the defense.

 Arrange a place for the defense.
 Most MHMSS students defend in the MHMSS conference room in the Student Commons Building, Room 3208.
 Students can contact the MHMSS Program Assistant to book the conference room in the office at: (303) 315-3565.
-One month before the exam confirm arrangements with committee members and reservations.
+One month before the exam, confirm arrangements with committee members and reservations.